TinCanTech/easy-tls/EasyTLS-Howto-ii.md

   ```
   (This is your formatted CA fingerprint)<br>
   <br>
-  If you have successfully got this far then you can move your `private/ca.key` to a safe place. <br>
+  If you have successfully got this far then you should move your `private/ca.key` to a safe place. <br>
   <br>
 * Check your configuration:
   ```